-For many people, gaining those extra pounds a few months after completing a weight loss programme can be a painful experience.
+For many people, gaining those extra pounds back a few months after completing a weight loss programme can be a painful experience.
 However, the truth is that gaining back some weight after a weight loss journey is perfectly natural as life is not a linear experience.
-If you have completed a healthy weight loss programme that is sustainable and doesn’t eliminate any foods and you are wondering why you have gained some weight back, here are a few reasons why you are fighting a battle you already won.
+If you have completed a healthy weight loss programme that is sustainable and doesn’t eliminate any food, and you are wondering why you have gained some weight back, here are a few reasons why you are fighting a battle you already won.

 The fear of being different may be the end of your weight loss success.
-Remember it took you a lot of time and effort to shed that extra weight.
+Remember that it took you a lot of time and effort to shed that extra weight.
 You don’t have to listen to anybody who doesn’t respect your food choices because, in the end, it will be only you trying hard to lose the weight.
 Always stand your ground in the face of temptation.
 When you need to say no, don’t hesitate.
 Your hips will thank you for it later.

 Losing weight can be easy, the hard part is maintaining the weight after losing it.
 If you have regained more weight after a short period of weight loss, you are not alone.
 Make sure to keep these reasons handy to keep your weight where you want it to be after shedding it, and remember to measure your success by different means, not just the scale!